Red and Blueshifts in Multi-stranded Coronal Loops: A New Temperature Diagnostic: Conclusions

 \section{Conclusions}

+We have defined a new temperature diagnostic tool relying on the measure of the avearge Dopplershift for a broad range of observed spectral lines.

-We have complemented the work of \cite{sar08, sar09} regarding the thermodynamic properties of coronal loops defined a collection of strands.
+First, we have complemented the work of \cite{sar08, sar09} regarding the thermodynamic properties of coronal loops defined a collection of strands.
 We have computed the physical properties of a 100 Mm loop with two different energy inputs with a particular focus on the Dopplershifts distribution for different spectral lines.
 The recent {\em Hinode}/EIS observations have put forward the existence of both blueshift and redshift velocities in active region loops \citep{del08,war11}, the amount of Dopplershifts depending on the peak temperature of the observed spectral line.
 The multistranded coronal loop model has reproduce the main observed features: (1) red and blueshifts exist in active region loops of realistic length (100 Mm); (2) the amount of red and blueshifts depends on the peak temperature of the observed spectral line: cooler lines being redder, hotter lines being bluer; (3) the amount of red and blueshifts depends on the mean/average temperature of the loop (as an amalgamation of strands).
 These properties are now well-known for coronal loops and have been reproduced with other numerical experiments (see, for instance, \citeauthor{tar14} \citeyear{tar14}).

-In addition, the 1D multistranded hydrodynamic model offers more information on the spatial and temporal evolution of heated coronal loops, and thus on the physical processes at play.
+Second, the 1D multistranded hydrodynamic model offers more information on the spatial and temporal evolution of heated coronal loops, and thus on the physical processes at play.
 The comparison between the multistranded model and modelled observations leads to the following physical interpretations:

 \begin{itemize} \item[-]{redshifts in the cooler spectral lines evidence the condensation of the plasma mostly located near the footpoints of the loop: dense plasma cooling;} \item[-]{blueshifts in the hotter spectral lines is a signature of the evaporation of the plasma: hot plasma evacuate towards less dense regions;} \item[-]{the coexistence of condensation and evaporation for the entire coronal loop is owed to the multistrandedness nature of the loop.} \end{itemize}